-(c) Contingencies
+(d) Contingencies

-The Company is party to a number of lawsuits (and has been threatened with lawsuits arising) in the ordinary course of business and in connection with its marketing, distribution and sale of its products.
+The Company is party to a number of lawsuits and threatened lawsuits arising in the ordinary course of business.
 Although the outcome of these matters cannot be predicted with certainty, management does not believe that resolution of these matters will have a material adverse effect on the Company's consolidated financial condition but may be material to the Company's operating results for any particular reporting period depending, in part, on the results from that period.

-18. Financial Instruments
+19. Financial Instruments